r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 faster and more automated, and not requiring manual iterative linking attempts.

-Some manual adaptations were needed, anyway, and probably always will.
+Some manual adaptations to the linking orders created that way were needed, anyway, and probably always will.
 These included resolving loops (`tsort` gives warning when it sees them, which is a hint) by shifting libraries in the ordering and adding some twice.
-Also, some symbols are not unique and the semi-automated process did not choose the best library (e.g. `libmincore` and `libwindowsapp` should not be linked, because they depend on console Windows DLLs which are not present on Windows Server).
+Also, some symbols are not completely unique in the toolchain and the semi-automated process did not choose the best library (e.g.  `libmincore` and `libwindowsapp` should not be linked, because they depend on console Windows DLLs which are not present on Windows Server). `-lsbml-static` should be used instead of `-lsbml.dll` (the latter is an import library for a DLL, not a static library with the code per se).

 None of this should be needed if the `pkg-config` databases were fixed to work reliably with static linking.
-That could be done via improving MXE package configurations.
-Even though MXE supports static linking, it may not have been tested as well as dynamic linking.
-The effort required may be bigger than improving a hint tool described above, but if fixed, the results could be more reliable.
+That could be done via improving MXE package configurations, but the effort required may be bigger than improving a hint tool described above, but if fixed, the results could be more reliable.
 One still would need to know the right names of the pkg-config packages, which are distribution specific.

 Note that similar problems with other toolchains may be hidden when pre-built (bigger) static libraries are being downloaded during package